trex-paxos/trex-paxos-jvm/README.md

 This library implements leader failure detection by heartbeating `fixed` messages.
 Leader election is then by random timeouts.
 The core algorithm is in a single class `TrexNode` class.
 The timeout logic is in the `TrexEngine` class.
-This allows you to use a different failure detection library if you like.
+This allows you to use a different failure detection library if you wish.

 When a node times out it attempts to run the leader takeover protocol: